jgraettinger/blog/vs-mat.md

-That said, my central take-away is this: you should consider Materialize for rapid answers to questions of _what happened?_ within your data-oriented products and services.
+That said, my central take-away is this: you should consider Materialize for rapid answers to questions of _"what happened?"_ within your data-oriented products and services.
 You should consider Flow for _building_ those products and services.
 It's reasonable, and probably even a good idea, to run instances of Materialize which are feed by Flow.